symfony/symfony-docs/quick_tour/the_architecture.rst

 You are my hero!
 Who would have thought that you would still be here after the first three parts?
 Your efforts will be well rewarded soon.
 The first three parts don't have a deep look at the architecture of the framework.
-As it makes Symfony stand apart from the framework crowd, let's dive into it now.
+As it makes Symfony2 stand apart from the framework crowd, let's dive into it now.

 .. index::
    single: Directory Structure